doctrine/doctrine-website/source/sponsorship.rst

 Our Sponsors
 ------------

 Thanks to the following sponsors for funding Doctrine development.
-If you are interested in becoming a sponsor, please take a look at the Doctrine `Patreon page <https://www.patreon.com/bePatron?u=14252462>`_.
+If you are interested in becoming a sponsor, please take a look at the Doctrine `OpenCollective page <https://opencollective.com/doctrine>`_.

 .. raw:: html